eigerco/polka-storage/lib/peer-resolver/README.md

 RUST_LOG=info cargo run --example discovery
 ```

-This command attempts to discover the registered peer using the rendezvous server.
-If successful, it will print the details of the discovered peer.
+This command attempts to continuously discover the registered peer using the rendezvous server at an interval of 2 seconds.
+Any newly registered peers will be logged.

 [1]: https://docs.rs/libp2p/latest/libp2p/struct.Swarm.html
 [2]: https://github.com/libp2p/specs/blob/master/rendezvous/README.md